Ma Su: Records on Ma Su's death

 According to a record from the biography of Xiang Lang in Sanguozhi, Xiang, as a close friend of Ma Su, didn't report him when he fled though the record makes no statement if it was during or after the battle.
 (Note: The quote can, together with other sources, be interpreted as Ma deserting his army earlier, but was captured and sent to jail.)

-Although he survived the battle, Ma Su's army suffered a heavy defeat (Wang Ping was able to regroup the scattered forces), so he was soon arrested and sentenced to execution by a reluctant and tearful Zhuge Liang (Note: Although the text simply says that Ma Su died ("wugu", 物故), the implication is clear that he was executed.) as a way to soothe the troops.
+Although he survived the battle, Ma Su's army suffered a heavy defeat (Note: Wang Ping was able to regroup the scattered forces.), so he was soon arrested and sentenced to execution by a reluctant and tearful Zhuge Liang (Note: Although the text simply says that Ma Su died ("wugu", 物故), the implication is clear that he was executed.) as a way to soothe the troops.
 (Note: ((亮)戮謖以謝眾。); literally "(Zhuge) Liang had to execute (Ma) Su as an apology to the citizens)") Before his execution, Ma Su wrote a letter to Zhuge Liang: "You wise lord regarded me like a son and myself looked upon you as a father.
 I dearly hope that this is the righteousness of the execution of Gun leading to the rise of Yu the Great.
 May our whole life's relationship not be reduced by this.
 Though I shall die, I shall bear no resentments against the yellow earth."
 At the time, many among the army wept for his death.

-When Jiang Wan later visited Hanzhong, he spoke with Zhuge Liang on this matter: "In the past, when the State of Chu killed Cheng Dechen then the joy of the Duke Wen of Jin was great.
-Today, the Empire has yet to be unified, however you put a man who is a knowledgeable strategist to death.
+When Jiang Wan later visited Hanzhong, he spoke with Zhuge Liang on this matter: "In the past, when the State of Chu killed Cheng Dechen then the joy of Duke Wen of Jin was great.
+Today, the Tianxia has yet to be unified.
+However, you put a man who is a knowledgeable strategist to death.
 Is it not regretful?"
-Zhuge Liang, in tears, answered: "The reason why Sun Tzu was able to dominate through the empire was that he was clear in his application of the laws.
-Thus, it was because Yang Gan (楊干) had brought confusion to laws that Wei Jiang (魏絳) put his charioteer to death.
-Now that the Empire is still divided and war has just begun.
-If we again abandon the laws, then by what means shall we quell the rebels?"
+Zhuge Liang, in tears, answered: "The reason why Sun Tzu was able to dominate throughout the Tianxia was that he was clear in his application of the laws.
+Thus, it was because Yang Gan (楊干) had brought confusion to laws that Wei Jiang (魏絳) put Yang's charioteer to death.
+(Note: According to the Zuo Zhuan and the Shiji, Yang Gan was a brother of Duke Dao of Jin.
+Yang Gan once disrupted a meeting with Duke Dao in attendance.
+Duke Dao's minister Wei Jiang then killed Yang's charioteer as punishment.)
+Now that the (lands within the) Four Seas are still divided and war has just begun, if we again abandon the laws, then by what means shall we quell the rebels?"